framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 # Getting Started with DI/1

+Most users will be using DI/1 as the default bean factory for FW/1, but you can also use DI/1 in a non-FW/1 application, and that can be a good way to start adding structure and automation to an existing legacy project if you're not ready for an MVC framework.
+Both approaches will be covered below.

+## Getting Started with DI/1 and FW/1

+By default, FW/1 creates an instance of DI/1 to use as its bean factory, to manage controller CFCs and also CFCs that are part of your application model.
+You control how FW/1 uses DI/1 through the `diEngine`, `diComponent`, `diLocations`, and `diConfig` settings.
+Read [Using Bean Factories](developing-applications.html#using-bean-factories) in the Developing Applications Guide for more detail.

+You should only need to call `getBean()` to get a transient -- by default, a CFC found in a folder called `beans`:

+    var user = fw.getBeanFactory().getBean( "user" ); // or "userBean"

+CFCs found in other folders (e.g., `services`) are treated as singletons and will be autowired into each other, based on `property` declarations (if you have `accessors=true` on your `component`), `setXxx()` methods, and constructor arguments (`init()`).

+## Getting Started with DI/1 Standalone

-Create an instance of the DI/1 bean factory and specify the folder(s) you want it to search for beans (CFCs):
+If you want to use DI/1 outside of FW/1, here's how you should do it: create an instance of the DI/1 bean factory and specify the folder(s) you want it to search for beans (CFCs):

-    var beanFactory = new ioc("/model");
+    var beanFactory = new framework.ioc("/model");
     // or multiple folders:
-    var beanFactory = new ioc("/model,/common/model");
+    var beanFactory = new framework.ioc("/model,/common/model");
     // or an array:
-    var beanFactory = new ioc(["/model", "/common/model"]);
+    var beanFactory = new framework.ioc(["/model", "/common/model"]);

-CFCs found in a folder called `beans` are assumed to be transients; otherwise CFCs are assumed to be singletons.
 If CFC names are unique, you can use that name to get the bean out of the factory:

     var userManager = beanFactory.getBean("userManager");

-All beans are also given an alias which is the name of the CFC followed by (the singular form of) the folder name in which it was found, e.g., `/model/beans/product.cfc` would get the alias `"productBean"`.
-If no other CFC is called `product.cfc` in the folders that you asked DI/1 to search, you can use `"product"` or `"productBean"` to reference that bean.
-By default, DI/1 assumes all beans are singletons unless they are found in a folder called `beans` (in which case DI/1 assumes those are transients).
+See below for how DI/1 handles CFCs that have the same name, found in different folders.

+## Basic DI/1 Conventions

+CFCs found in a folder called `beans` are assumed to be transients; otherwise CFCs are assumed to be singletons.
 A singleton has just a single instance and DI/1 will cache that instance.
 A transient is created afresh every time you ask DI/1 for an instance.

+The name of a bean is the name of the CFC (without the path information or file extension).
+All beans are also given an alias which is the name of the CFC followed by (the singular form of) the folder name in which it was found, e.g., `/model/beans/product.cfc` would get the alias `"productBean"`.
+If no other CFC is called `product.cfc` in the folders that you asked DI/1 to search, you can use `"product"` or `"productBean"` to reference that bean (in your `property` declarations or `getBean()` calls).

 If a CFC has a constructor (a method called `init()`), DI/1 will use the argument names to look up beans and call the constructor with those beans.
 If a CFC has setter methods, DI/1 will use their names to look up beans and call the setters with those beans.
-If a CFC has property declarations and implicit setters are enabled, DI/1 will use their names to look up beans and call the implicit setters with those beans.
+If a CFC has `property` declarations and implicit setters are enabled (`accessors=true` on `component`), DI/1 will use their names to look up beans and call the implicit setters with those beans.
 This is called autowiring.
 By the time you get a bean back from DI/1, it should be fully populated.
 You can also specify an `"init-method"` function name that DI/1 should call after a bean has had its dependencies injected - see **[Configuration](#configuration)** below.
 When using `property` to declare a dependency, do not specify a `type` or a `default`: DI/1 assumes that typed properties (and defaulted properties) are intended to generate specific getters and setters on transients or for ORM integration, rather than just dependencies.
 You can override this default behavior - see **[Configuration](#configuration)** below.

 If DI/1 cannot find a matching bean for a constructor argument, it will throw an exception.
 If DI/1 cannot find a matching bean for a setter method or property, it will log the failure and ignore it (by default), and the corresponding variable will not be populated.
 You can configure DI/1 to be strict about matching bean names - see the configuration section below - in which case it will throw an exception.

 As of FW/1 4.0 (DI/1 1.2), you can specify a second argument to `getBean()` that provides constructor arguments that should be used instead of beans in the factory:

-    var user = beanFactory.getBean( "user", { name : "Sean", email : "sean@corfield.org" } );
+    var user = fw.getBeanFactory().getBean( "user", { name : "Sean", email : "sean@corfield.org" } );

 This will use `name` and `email` as overrides so that they _hide_ any beans of the same name when DI/1 calls the `init()` method.
 This can be particularly valuable when you are migrating legacy code to DI/1 and want it to manage bean creation while still providing constructor arguments in the (legacy) code.

-Note that DI/1 will only inject singletons via setters or properties.
+Note that DI/1 will inject only singletons via setters or properties.
 Injecting transients in those situations often leads to unexpected results (consider a transient `invoice` bean that has a `setCustomer()` method when you also have a transient `customer` bean - you almost certainly don't want DI/1 to automatically create a customer instance and inject it every time you ask DI/1 for a new invoice bean!).
 If a constructor argument matches a transient bean, DI/1 will still create an instance since it has to finish constructing the original bean. _Note: this is unclear and there is an open issue against the documentation to reword this once some testing has verified exactly how DI/1 behaves with combinations of transients and singletons in constructor arguments!_

 ## Acceptable Folder Paths